 And, indeed, love must be truth-based (based in a correct assessment of reality); or, it is not really love at all.
 Separated from a context of truth, love becomes perverted and, ultimately, altogether lost.

 Substantial love only ever issues from the larger moral context and the higher good of truth (the correct assessment of reality).
-And these things, ultimately, only ever issues from God’s authoritative interpretation of reality, as mentioned earlier.
+And these things, ultimately, only ever issue from God’s authoritative interpretation of reality, as described earlier.

 A Truth Disconnect

-Kermit Gosnell, was a notorious serial killer / abortionist, who was given life in prison for the brutal and heartless murder of fully viable after-birth babies.
+Kermit Gosnell, was a notorious serial killer / abortionist, who was given three life sentences in 2013 for the brutal and heartless murder of fully viable after-birth babies.
 But, even after his conviction, he continued to maintain the righteousness of his hideous actions.

 He could do this for only one reason.
 It was because he had severed the view of the larger moral reality from his consciousness.
-He chose, instead, to see only a horribly contorted view of his actions.
+He chose, instead, to see only a horribly contorted view of his actions as some sort of compassionate service to the mothers.

 True love, on the other hand, always lives in the broad and bright light of truth.
 Substantive love always insists on remaining plugged into the larger context and the higher good which truth exposes.